-Student Spotlight: How is Najma Dahir-Abdulla Using Her Passion for Global Maternal Health to Have a Local Impact for Black Families?
+Student Spotlight: How is Najma Dahir-Abdulla’s Passion for Global Maternal Health Making a Local Impact for Black Families?

 Headshot of Najma Dahir-Abdulla

-#UMNMCH student Najma Dahir-Abdulla (she/her, MPH 2025) describes her deployment at the Innovations for Maternal Health Outcomes in Minnesota (I-MOM) program at the Minnesota Department of Health.
+#UMNMCH student Najma Dahir-Abdulla (MPH 2025) describes her deployment at the Innovations for Maternal Health Outcomes in Minnesota (I-MOM) program at the Minnesota Department of Health.
 As a part of her deployment, she played a key role in managing evaluations for perinatal health improvement initiatives and communicating important maternal health program updates across the state.
-Najma hopes to use the skills she’s built at her deployment and as an MPH student to advance health equity using community-based solutions.
+Najma hopes to use the skills she’s built at her deployment and as an MPH student to advance health outcomes using community-based solutions.

 Reflections from my Deployment